v4nn4/whisper-medical/README.md

 # Run a first test command (e.g., health check)
 poetry run python main.py health
 ```

+This project also depends on both:

+- [whisper](https://github.com/openai/whisper) (for conversion to GGML)
+- [whisper.cpp](https://github.com/ggerganov/whisper.cpp) (for lightweight CPU inference)

+You must clone those repositories locally and modify the respective paths in the `main.py` file.

 ## Usage
 All features are accessible from the command line using Python Fire.